lochungtin/CoinControl/README.md

 Users can select their currency label for their spending records, which include: **USD, GBP, EUR, HKD, NTD, JPY, KRW**.

 ### Data Managements
-Data is stored both locally and on the cloud via firebase's realtime database system.
+Data is stored both locally and on the cloud via Firebase's **Realtime Database System**.
 Data syncing can be done with a press of a button.
 Syncing methods include
 - **Select latest (default)**
 - **Cloud overwrite**
 - **Local overwrite**